astonActiveTeam4/StudyTimer/README.md

 StudyTimer
 ==========

 Current working timer.
-Does not include background running, which is in the TimerService branch.
-Try not to alter TimerService much at present, as that will be merged with the version from TimerService soon.
+Does not include background running, which is in the timerservice branch.
+Try not to alter TimerService.java if you can help it, as that will be merged with the version from the timerservice branch soon.

 Requirements
 ============